druiz0992/cusnarks/README.md

 Modules are divided into 4 categories depending on functionality:

-1. **Infrastructure Layer** : Modules in this class have no dependencies and perform basic functionality commong to all project (constants and type defitiontion).
+1. **Infrastructure Layer** : Modules in this class have no dependencies and perform basic functionality common to all project (constants and type defitiontion).
 Infrastructure modules can be accessed by both host and device.

 2. **Service Layer** : Modules in this class Implement non core functionality used by higher layerts (logging, random number generation or CUDA kernel launch abstraction).
 Service modules are implemented in C or CUDA C. All services layer modules are accessible by host side.
 Logging can be access by both host and device.